 Another H4H goal: individuals who participate in this organization are able to use Horticulture For Healing as a creditable personal resource/reference for their resumes, employment and/or educational applications.

-Horticulture For Healing’s program is designed for trans and cis women and girls, non binary and intersex people.
-This does not mean that we are against cis men.
+Horticulture For Healing’s program is designed for LGBTQ+, cis women and girls, non binary and intersex people.
+This does not mean that we are against heterosexual men.
 In fact, we need to collaborate and partner with all to dismantle gender inequality and patriarchy.
 This means that we ask and need all genders to unite with us and contribute to breaking down the patriarchal, colonizing and racist ideals this country is built on.

 As feminists we are striving to create a society in which individuals’ genders don’t restrict them from an equitable shot at success and happiness.